Andbli/Hovedprosjekt-V1/README.md

 ** You must use esp32 board library at version 2.0.11!
 Newer versions is not compatible! **

-https://github.com/bonkmachines/ctrl-arduino for easier buttons and rotary encoders.
+Encoder Library (Paul Stoffregen) for rotary encoders.
+Bounce2 for buttons.